connectsolutions/best-practices/architecture/microservice-principals.md

 ### <a name="ci"></a>Continuous Integration

-Each service is expected to follow the practice of [continues integration](http://en.wikipedia.org/wiki/Continuous_integration) which includes but is not limited to:
+Each service is expected to follow the practice of [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) which includes but is not limited to:

 * Regular integration of changes to the mainline
 * Automated build process